Indicates that a method should use the StdCall calling convention.

 You can emit custom modifiers into metadata using one of the following techniques:

-Generating a Microsoft intermediate language (MSIL) instruction file that contains calls to modopt and modreq, and assembling the file with the Ilasm.exe (MSIL Assembler).
+Generating a Microsoft intermediate language (MSIL) instruction file that contains calls to modopt and modreq, and assembling the file with the Ilasm.exe (IL Assembler).

 Using the unmanaged reflection API.